 Vegan Iced Caramel Latte Recipe

 If you’ve ever had a sweet, caramel-y iced latte and thought that nothing could make it better, well, you might have been wrong.
-It turns out that, sometimes, it’s a good idea to go vegan for one very simple, agreeable reason: it tastes better!
+It turns out that, sometimes, it’s a good idea to try a vegan recipe for one very simple reason: it tastes good!

 By swapping out regular milk with coconut milk (and the whipped cream with whipped coconut cream!) we give this drink a flavor boost, an even creamier texture, and an excuse for the doctor: it’s healthier than the non-vegan version!